Don’t Limit Your Income

 How would this change things if you no longer tracked your time?

 Choosing a niche is the first step.
-She either selects a specific industry, a specific topic or combination of both.
+She either selects a specific industry, a specialty or combination of both.
 As Donna continues to work in that niche, she gains authority status.
 The accumulated knowledge and experience positions her as a trusted advisor; it’s her highest value.

 2. Package Your Services

-Rather than sell ala-carte services or one session at a time, she now offers packages.
+Rather than sell ala-carte services where each item is itemized on a month-end invoice, she now offers packages.
 The results-focused packages strategically combine a variety of services together.
 This starts to separate her fees from time.

 Here’s the best part about packages, she’s now compensated for work that she didn’t know how to charge for.
 Donna’s various packages include unexpected change requests, additional meetings and other services which she previously wrote off.

 3. Develop Your Value Pricing System